 While the wide presence of display ads means that they can get you a lot of exposure, their prevalence can also be their downfall.
 Because they have inundated people’s screens for so long —what feels like since the beginning of the internet to some — many people don’t notice them or ignore them altogether.
 This translates to a very small number of actual clicks on the ad.

 The prevalence and oversaturation of display ads has also made many people associate them with spam, making internet users less likely to click on them.
 Many people go so far as to install ad blocking plugins on their internet browser to limit the amount of ads that filter through to their screen.
-If your targeted audience uses such a tool, you could be wasting your manufacturing marketing budget on ads that might not even be seen.
+If your targeted audience uses an ad blocking plugin, you could be wasting your manufacturing marketing budget on ads that might not even be seen.

-Social ads are also fairly inexpensive compared to other PPC ads — helping you get more bang for your buck with your marketing strategy.
 Social ads are also easy to use — making them accessible to nearly any size company or business.
 They’re also very effective at reaching your targeted audience and have a high click rate.
-The ads themselves also have a certain degree of flexibility in terms of design and content––allowing you to really show your brand through your ad.
+The ads themselves also have a certain degree of flexibility in terms of design and content — allowing you to really show your brand through your ad.

 Need More Info About PPC?